cathei/Svelto.ECS.Schema/docs/advanced-state-machines.md

 ```

 ### Summary
 We learned how to define and query with State Machine, and how to configure States, Transitions, Conditions, Callbacks.
-You've went through all the basic features of Schema extensions, hooray!
-You can look through additional documents or go ahead and try yourself!
+In [Next Document](advanced-fks.md), we will look how to use `Foreign Key` and `Join` query through it.